Public-Health-Scotland/phsmethods/README.md

 contributing is by writing a function, this isn’t the only way to make a useful contribution.
 Fixing typos in documentation, for example, isn’t the most glamorous way to contribute, but is of great help to the package maintainers.
-Please see this [blogpost by Jim Hester](https://www.tidyverse.org/blog/2017/08/contributing/) for more information on getting started with contributing to open source software.
+Please see this [blog post by Jim Hester](https://www.tidyverse.org/blog/2017/08/contributing/) for more information on getting started with contributing to open source software.